Mbishu2002/DISTRA/README.md

 ## Data Format

-DISTRA expects input data in the form of a time series array, where each element corresponds to the amount of rainfall at a specific time.
+DISTRA expects input data in the form of a csv, where each element corresponds to the amount of rainfall at a specific time.
 Ensure that the data is properly preprocessed and normalized before feeding it to the model.

 ## Model Training